aurelienmorgan/defect_detection_webservice/README.md

-For details on the model architecture and training as well as on what the reported probabilities do measure, please kindly refer to <a alt="jupyter notebook" href="https://htmlpreview.github.io/?https://github.com/aurelienmorgan/defect_detection_webservice/blob/master/notebook/model.html?uncache=654645">this walkthough Jupyter Notebook</a>.
+For details on the model architecture and training as well as on what the reported probabilities do measure, please kindly refer to <a href="https://htmlpreview.github.io/?https://github.com/aurelienmorgan/defect_detection_webservice/blob/master/notebook/model.html?uncache=654645">this walkthough Jupyter Notebook</a>.

 <br />